0xrajneesh/Home-Lab/wireshark-home-lab.md

 ## 🧑‍💻Excercise- Security Forensics
-📍 **SYN Scan**:Detect SYN scan by identifying packets with SYN flag set and multiple consecutive SYN-ACK responses.
+📍 **SYN Scan**: Detect SYN scan by identifying packets with SYN flag set and multiple consecutive SYN-ACK responses.

 📍 **UDP Scan**: Identify UDP scan by analyzing packets with UDP destination ports and absence of corresponding responses or ICMP port unreachable messages.

 📍 **TCP Connect Scan**: Recognize TCP connect scan by observing TCP three-way handshake sequences.

-📍 **ACK Scan**:Detect ACK scan by analyzing packets with only ACK flag set and no SYN or FIN flags.
+📍 **ACK Scan**: Detect ACK scan by analyzing packets with only ACK flag set and no SYN or FIN flags.

 📍 **FIN Scan**: Identify FIN scan by observing packets with only FIN flag set and absence of response packets or ICMP unreachable messages.